go-perf/go-perftuner/README.md

 ## boundChecks

 Find slice/array that has bound check.
+You may use short command `bce`.

 ```bash
 $ go-perftuner boundChecks fmt